 “NASA has a history of setting ambitious goals and then accomplishing them, reflecting the nation’s commitment to discovery and innovation,” says NASA administrator Bill Nelson in a recent press release.
 “This is a momentous achievement and I can’t wait to see the incredible discoveries produced by Perseverance and our team.”

-The sampling process began on September 1st, when the rover deployed the rotary-percussive drill on the end of its robotic arm to drill a core sample from the small table-size rock dubbed “Rochette.”
+The sampling process began on September 1st, when the rover deployed the rotary-percussive drill on the end of its robotic arm to drill a core sample from the large rock dubbed “Rochette.”
 This boulder is part of a 1-kilometer (half-mile)-long ridgeline named “Artuby.”

 I’ve got it!
 With better lighting down the sample tube, you can see the rock core I collected is still in there.
 Up next, I’ll process this sample and seal the tube. #SamplingMars